ChiapasEDI/SojeeChatClient/README.md

 # SojeeChatClient

 This is Sojee, Chiapas EDI Technologies, Inc. AI front-end chatbot.
 It relies on the text-generation-webui as an AI inference engine in order to answer questions.
+For a video that explains the business requirements behind Sojee and then goes step by step through installing it and customizing it, visit https://youtu.be/pjNjdcRf2TE

 These instructions are geared toward the following development environment:
 - Windows 10/11